natalieShapira/FauxPasEAI/README.md

 ## Summary
 * Experts-based dataset with faux pas stories, questions, and answers
+* A code for dataset-parser
+* A code for dataset-evaluation
-* A code for dataset-parser, dataset-evaluation and APIs for GPT4, GPT3.5, FlanT5, FlanUl2, AI21
+* A code for APIs for LLMs: GPT4, GPT3.5, FlanT5, FlanUl2, AI21

 ## Citation